nareshkumar-h/u2-school-management-ui/README.md

 ### Notification
+* Only logged in user can get access to view the page
-* Dynamic addition of pop ups is enabled only for admins
+* Dynamic addition of pop ups is enabled only for admins (Signed in as admin)
 * All fields are required
 * If you are not an admin , it will throw errors,else redirect to create notification page
 * There will be text areas to add notifications, andon submitting it the new notifcation will be added to notification page